mendix/docs-site-test/content/en/docs/developerportal/operate/monitoring-application-health/_index.md

 ## 3 Cloud v4 Alerting Categories and Thresholds

 There are a number of categories on the status overview that are related to various technical parts of your application environment.
 Any category that does not display as *OK* needs to be investigated.
 Each category indicates a different part of the app infrastructure that is monitored.

+Some alerts listed in the tables below only appear when the alert is triggered.
+Therefore, an alert not being present in the overview is the same as the alert having an *OK* status.

 ### 3.1 Application Status